-- 1. Serves as the Student Body policy maker. - In the event that the MSM-SGA President can no longer complete the duties of office, the Vice Presidents of Internal and External Affairs shall serve as candidates for MSM-SGA President. - a.
-The MSM-SGA Executive board with the exclusion of the Vice Presidents of Internal and External Affairs shall vote for the MSM-SGA President that will complete the current term. - 3.
+- 1. Serves as the Student Body policy maker. - 2.
+In the event that the MSM-SGA President can no longer complete the duties of office, the Executive Vice President shall assume duties. - 3.
 Establish meeting times, rules, and procedure at the beginning of each academic year - 4.
 Enact by relative majority vote, fifty percent plus 1 (50% + 1), constitutional bylaws and amendments to be known as student statutes. - 5.
 Provide access to MSM-SGA minutes and legislations to all students - 6.
 Create and oversee any and all committees, both ad hoc and standing, which are necessary to promote the welfare of the Student Body - 7.
 To confirm the appointment of the MSM-SGA President-elect by relative majority vote, fifty percent plus one (50% + 1), each year. - 8.
-Approve and allocate the fiscal budget of the MSM-SGA submitted by the MSM-SGA Treasurer - 9.
-Oversee the formation of each Program Council. - 10.
-Investigate the use of student fees by any department or program - 11.
-Ensure directly or by proxy that all classes and programs have completed elections of student officials for the next academic semester by the third Friday of April of each academic year, with the exception of first year positions. - 12.
-Ensure that each year a transitional meeting is held to update incoming officials on the current status of the Student Body and legislation.
+Approve and allocate the fiscal budget of the MSM-SGA - 9.
+Keep complete and accurate records of all Student Body funds - 10.
+Oversee the formation and function of each Program Council. - 11.
+Investigate the use of student fees by any department or program - 12.
+Ensure directly or by proxy that all classes and programs have completed elections of student officials for the next academic semester by the third Friday of April of each academic year, with the exception of first year positions. - 13.
+Ensure that each year a transitional meeting is held to update incoming officials on the current status of the Student Body and legislation. - 14.
+Oversee the functioning and concerns of new and standing student interest groups at Morehouse School of Medicine with the exception of financial issues - 15.
+Ensure that all events are set into a calendar that is made accessible to all students - 16.
+Record and maintain all meeting minutes, MSM-SGA roster, heads of committees, presidents of all Program Councils, and any other individuals appointed by the MSM-SGA President.
+Minutes are to be sent to executive board members within 48 hours of the meeting. - 17.
+Coordinate provision photographs, voice recording, and/or videos of student events - 18.
+Facilitate inter-program community service activities at least once per semester